How to apply for entitlement to medical care

 You can ask Kela to determine if you are entitled to medical care when

-- you work in Finland but live in another EU or EEA country or in Switzerland.
+- you live in Finland but work in another EU or EEA country, Switzerland, Great Britain or in Northern Ireland.

 - Enclose additional documents in support of the application as necessary.

 - A written decision on your application will be sent to you by post.
-You can also view the decision on our e-service.
+You can also view the decision in OmaKela.

-- If you have been denied a benefit and your circumstances change, you can apply for the benefit again.
+If you have been denied a benefit and your circumstances change, you can apply for the benefit again.
 A change in circumstances can be, for instance, more working hours or higher pay so that the minimum entitlement criteria are met.
-Also in that case you should notify your move to Finland online or include the notification Moving to Finland (Y 77e, PDF) with your application.
+Also in that case you should or include with your application.

-- Pension recipient: If you do not receive a pension from Finland but from another EU or EEA country or Switzerland, enclose certificate S1 or E 121 with the application.
-Request the certificate from the health insurance institution of the country that pays you a pension.
-If you receive a pension from another Nordic country, Great Britain or Northern Ireland, the certificate is not needed.
+If you live in Finland but work in another EU or EEA country or Switzerland, enclose certificate S1 or E 106 with the application.
+Request the certificate from the health insurance institution in your country of employment.
+If you work in another Nordic country, Great Britain or Northern Ireland, the certificate is not needed.

-- If your entitlement to medical care is based on employment in Finland, Kela can check the data that the employer has reported about your employment from the national incomes register.
-The national incomes register does not include data on employments that have ended before 2019.
+If your entitlement to medical care is based on employment in Finland, Kela can check the data that the employer has reported about your employment from the national incomes register.